Introduction

 $

 Step 2.
-If the test succeeded, upload the file via HTTPS with the use of this command:
+If the test succeeds upload the file via HTTPS with the use of this command (this does not work from a Catalyst Center appliance):

 For example: